dirac-institute/kbmod/README.md

 pip install .
 ```

-This builds the package and all the dependencies required to test, run `kbmod` and read the results.
+This builds the package and all the dependencies required to test, run KBMoD on images and read the results.
 To use the additional analysis tools available in the `analysis` module it is necessary to install additional dependencies:
 ```
 pip install .[analysis]
 ```
-Note, however, that some of the dependencies in the `analysis` module require packages and supplementary data that are not installed or provided by KBMoD.
+Note, however, that some of the dependencies in the `analysis` module require packages and supplementary data that are not installed nor provided by KBMoD.

 To verify that the installation was successful run the tests:
 ```